Jaggedrocks/test-one-temple/README.md

 # test-one-temple
-show a list of temples ivevisited
+show a list of temples ive visited